ViBlog/shorten-cold-start/shorten-cold-start-intro.md

 }
 ```

 As expected, everything is on the onCreate without any threading.
-I have removed nonrelevant code not to burn your eyes... for now...
+I have removed nonrelevant code to focus on the main ones.
 Let`s study the different blockers one by one.

 ## Anal(ytic) Commander